Chilly Gonzales

-Jason Charles Beck (born 20 March 1972), professionally known as Chilly Gonzales or just Gonzales, is a Canadian musician, songwriter, and producer.
-Currently based in Cologne, Germany, he previously lived for several years in Paris and Berlin.
-Gonzales’ career spans numerous genres.
-He is known for his rap albums, his collaborations with singer and musician Feist and rapper Drake, his albums of classical piano compositions (including the Solo Piano trilogy), and for his collaborations with electronic musicians Daft Punk and Boys Noize, the latter of whom he also produces under the moniker Octave Minds.
+Jason Charles Beck (born 20 March 1972), known professionally as Chilly Gonzales or just Gonzales, is a Canadian musician and composer.
+Currently based in London, England, he previously lived for several years in Paris, Berlin, and Cologne.

+Gonzales' career spans numerous genres.
+He is known for his rap albums, his collaborations with singer Feist and rapper Drake, his albums of classical piano compositions (including the Solo Piano trilogy), and for his collaborations with electronic musicians Daft Punk and Boys Noize, the latter of whom he also produces under the moniker Octave Minds.
 In 2022, he and Plastikman released a piano rework of the latter's 1998 minimal techno classic album Consumed in collaboration with Canadian musician Tiga, titled "Consumed in Key".

 Gonzales broadcasts a web series Pop Music Masterclass on WDR, the documentary Classical Connections on BBC Radio 1, The History of Music on Arte, and Music's Cool with Chilly Gonzales on Apple Music's Beats1 radio show.
 He has written several newspaper and magazine opinion pieces in The Guardian, Vice, Billboard, and others.
-He is the younger brother of film composer Christophe Beck.
-Gonzales won a Grammy award for his work on Daft Punk's 2013 studio album Random Access Memories.
+He won a Grammy award for his work on Daft Punk's 2013 studio album Random Access Memories.
+Gonzales is the younger brother of film composer Christophe Beck.

-Biography

-Early life and career
+Early life

 Jason Charles Beck is the son of Ashkenazi Jews who were forced to flee from Hungary during World War II.
 He began teaching himself piano at age three, when his older brother Christophe began taking lessons.
 Beck graduated from Crescent School in Toronto, Canada.

 He was classically trained as a pianist at McGill University, where he began both his composing career, co-authoring several musicals with his brother, and his performing career, as a jazz pianist.

+Career

-In the 1990s, he began a pop career as the leader of the alternative rock band Son, with Dominic Salole and Dave Szigeti.
+In the 1990s, Gonzales began a pop career as the leader of the alternative rock band Son, with Dominic Salole and Dave Szigeti.
 Son was signed to a three-album deal with Warner Music Canada in 1995, a subsidiary of Warner Bros.
 Records.
 Their first release, the Prince/Elvis Costello-flavored LP Thriller, was moderately successful, spawning one single that received heavy radio airplay ("Pick up the Phone") and leading to several opening gigs for the Barenaked Ladies.
-The album's production values were limited; Warner Bros. simply released the band's hastily recorded demo as a record.
+The album's production values were limited—Warner Bros. simply released the band's hastily recorded demo as a record.

-Son's second release, Wolfstein, was recorded at a fully equipped studio in LA with the assistance of his brother Christophe.
+Son's second release, Wolfstein, was recorded at a fully equipped studio in Los Angeles with the assistance of his brother Christophe.
 Nominally a concept album about a man who starts turning into a wolf after hitting one with his car, it features a darker, more complex sensibility than its predecessor.

-To Warner Music, the album represented too radical a change in direction, and it lacked any singles deemed acceptable for Canadian radio; the most upbeat tune on the album had the radio-unfriendly title, "Making a Jew Cry".
+To Warner Music, the album represented too radical a change in direction, and it lacked any singles deemed acceptable for Canadian radio; the most upbeat tune on the album had the radio-unfriendly title "Making a Jew Cry".
 The label gave little promotional support to the release, and dropped the band soon after.